ArcticNature/docs/content/references/cli/manager.md

 +++

 The SnowFox manager binary.
 Logic unit of SnowFox, deals with user requests and system events.
+**`snow-fox-manager` should not be called directly, let the daemon do it!**
 <!--more-->